crispcat/swmon/README.md

 ![img.png](img_1.png)

 ## How It Works:
 Swmon scans network blocks with ping.
-All hosts responded will be probed with SNMP checks.
+Then, only responded hosts with several SNMP checks.
 Swmon will try to gather system information, LLDP connectivity, and STP port statuses.
-Then, it will try to "connect all the ends" and build a logical topology of the network.
+Finally, it will try to "connect all the ends" and build a logical topology of the network.

 ### Output format:
 As a result of the scan swmon will generate these files: